Climb Kilimanjaro: 6-Week Fitness & Training Guide

 The journey tests you, the view rewards you.
 Stella Point, with Mawenzi Peak looking on.

-Tips for Staying Warm on Kilimanjaro
+Tips to Stay Warm on Kilimanjaro

 Dress in Layers